Code-Institute-Submissions/JochenFM-Milestone1/README.md

 2009 literature review for [Book History]() was first to suggest to gather this scholarship under the label of what he coined **"the history of paperwork"**

-Since 2016, I have been carving out my niche in this scholarly field and promoting/gathering scholarship on twitter under the *#histpaperwork*, viz. short for 'history of paperwork'.
+Since 2016, I have been carving out my niche in this scholarly field and promoting/gathering scholarship on twitter under the *#histpaperwork* hashtag, viz. short for 'history of paperwork'.